huuhait/xnt-core/docs/src/contributing/git-workflow.md

 ### For published crate releases

-When publishing a crate, and/or when making a release of `neptune-core`, all dependencies should/must reference a version published to [crates.io](https://crates.io).
+When publishing a crate, and/or when making a release of `xnt-core`, all dependencies should/must reference a version published to [crates.io](https://crates.io).

 In particular, git repo references must not be used.